-Magnetic chucks are the most flexible type of workholding system for the widest range of machine tools, including horizontal and vertical machine tools, HSM centers, CNC lathes, mills, EDM palletized robotic applications and surface grinders.
-They are most flexible because of usage versatility.
+Magnetic chucks are the most flexible type of work holding system for the widest range of machine tools, including horizontal and vertical machine tools, HSM centers, CNC lathes, mills, EDM palletized robotic applications and surface grinders.
+They are most flexible because of their usage versatility.
 Using magnetic chucks to affix workpieces to the machining table or surface saves time over mechanical fastening or clamping.

 Consider these factors when selecting the type of magnetic chuck for an application.

-The most obvious limit to using magnetic workholding is that some materials, such as ceramics and plastics, as well as some metals such as stainless steel, aluminum or bronze, cannot be held by a magnet.
-However, if a workpiece is ferromagnetic¡ªa material that contains iron particles in its metallurgical composition that react when exposed to or come in contact with a magnetic force¡ªthen magnetic chucks should be considered.
+The most obvious limitations to using magnetic work holding is that some materials, such as ceramics and plastics, as well as some metals such as stainless steel, aluminum or bronze, cannot be held by a magnet.
+However, if a workpiece is ferromagnetic; a material that contains iron particles in its metallurgical composition that react when exposed to or come in contact with a magnetic force¡ªthen magnetic chucks should be considered.

-Mild steels are the most magnetically attractive because low carbon content not only has a bearing on material hardness, but also is a determining factor as to how magnetic the material is.
-Low carbon steels, such as SAE 1020 steel, are nearly as good conductors of magnetic lines of force as pure iron.
+Mild steels are the most magnetically attractive because low carbon content not only has a bearing on material hardness but also is a determining factor as to how magnetic the material is.
+Low-carbon steels, such as SAE 1020 steel, are nearly as good conductors of magnetic lines of force as pure iron.
 Hard alloy steels are less attractive because many alloys contain non-magnetic materials, which reduce the ability of magnetic lines of force to flow into the workpiece.
-An alloy such as SAE 300 series of stainless steel is almost as poor a magnetic conductor as air.
+An alloy such as the SAE 300 series of stainless steel is almost as poor a magnetic conductor as air.
 Type 416 stainless steel is considered magnetic, but it contains enough chromium so that a magnet can develop only half as much force on Type 416 stainless steel as it can on SAE 1020 steel.
-Cast iron is considerably less attractive than mild steel, but is a viable candidate for magnetic holding.
+Cast iron is considerably less attractive than mild steel but is a viable candidate for magnetic holding.
 Because of its carbon content, the force developed on cast iron is less than half of that developed on SAE 1020 steel.
-Additionally, cast iron is more porous, so the lines of flex generated by the magnet don¡¯t flow as easily through cast iron, resulting in a reduction in holding power.
-However, due to its porosity, cast iron machines freer with less cutting forces required to process the workpiece.
+Additionally, cast iron is more porous, so the lines of flex generated by the magnet don't flow as easily through cast iron, resulting in a reduction in holding power.
+However, due to its porosity, cast iron machines are freer with fewer cutting forces required to process the workpiece.